processing/processing-pi-website/content/tutorial/camera/index.md

 - Using framerates and resolutions supported by the cameras you're using

 ### Listing the cameras connected to the Pi
 Sometimes you might want to have more than single camera connected to the Pi.
-You could list all cameras and use specific camera connected to the Pi by using `GLCapture.list()` method:
+You could list all cameras and use specific camera connected to the Pi by using the `GLCapture.list()` method:

 ```processing
 String[] devices = GLCapture.list();